fznwebdesign/jSnake/README.md

 ## CSS Customization

-All the items have very simple styling, the idea is that everybody can easily customize their own games, so, feel free to play with the CSS of the game's elements.
+All the items on the game are CSS-styled; you will find that the default styling are basic and plain, well... the idea is that everybody can easily customize their own games, so feel free to play with the CSS.

 Enjoy!